Search the Site

 Producing and Processing for the World

-Canada's Industrial Heartland sits on the most fertile farmbelt in Canada in the center of the country's most robust food and beverage industry.
-Its rich soil and rolling landscape have welcomed many generations of food producers and nurtured a strong local food processing industry.
+Canada’s Industrial Heartland is at the center of the country's most robust food and beverage industry.
+The fertile soil and rolling landscape have welcomed many generations of food producers and created a strong local food processing industry.
+Markets for food processors are growing and there is a strong push for more locally grown and processed foods.
+Ontario's food processing sector is the third largest in North America with manufacturing revenues of more than CA$48 billion (Invest Ontario, 2021).

 Locally Produced